google/WebFundamentals/src/content/en/tools/lighthouse/scoring.md

 ### How the Performance score is weighted {: #perf-weighting }

 The audits that contribute to the Performance score are not equally weighted.
-See [Scoring Details][details] to see how each Performance audit is weighted.
+See [Scoring Details][details]{:.external} to see how each Performance audit is weighted.
 The heaver-weighted audits have a larger impact on your overall Performance score.
 The weightings are based on heuristics.
 The Lighthouse team is working on formalizing this approach through more field data.

 The overall Performance score is a weighted average of these audits.
 See [Weighted Averages Without Percentages][WikiHow]{:.external} to learn how weighted averages work.
-See [Scoring Calculator](#calculator) to experiment with how getting different scores in each audit affects your overall Performance score.
+See [Scoring Calculator][calculator]{:.external} to experiment with how getting different scores in each audit affects your overall Performance score.

 [calculator]: https://docs.google.com/spreadsheets/d/1dXH-bXX3gxqqpD1f7rp6ImSOhobsT1gn_GQ2fGZp8UU/edit?ts=59fb61d2#gid=283330180